lumen-oss/lumen-oss.github.io/docs/tutorial/02-getting-started.md

 If you would like to use the latest release, our [source repository](https://github.com/nvim-neorocks/lux) also provides a Nix flake.

+### Arch Linux (Arch User Repository)

+For the best experience, we recommend you install the [`lux-cli-bin`](https://github.com/nvim-neorocks/lux/releases/download/v0.15.0/lx_0.15.0_x86_64.tar.gz) package from the AUR.
+It comes bundled with shell completions, man pages and `lux-lua` for each Lua version.

 ## Installing The Latest Release Using Cargo